Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisOperationalization.md

 ```
 az ml image usage -i 9bebf880-dc0d-4b2c-9e00-f19f8e09102a
 ```
-In some cases, you may have more than one image and to list them, you can run az ml image list.
+In some cases, you may have more than one image and to list them, you can run ```az ml image list```

 Ensure local is used as the deployment environment: